 A PHA is permitted to close the waiting list if it has an adequate pool of families to use its available HCV assistance.
-Alternatively, the PHA may elect to continue to accept applications only from certain categories of families that meet particular preferences or funding criteria.
+Alternatively, the PHA may elect to continue to accept applications from or to reopen the waiting list to certain categories of families that meet particular preferences or funding criteria.

-The open period shall be long enough to achieve a waiting list adequate to cover projected turnover and new allocations for the twelve (12) months.
-The wait list or accepting of lottery applications may not be closed if it would have a discriminatory effect inconsistent with applicable civil rights law.
+The open period shall be long enough to achieve a waiting list adequate to cover projected HCV turnover, limited preference turnover and any new allocations for the twelve (12) months.
+The waiting list or accepting of lottery applications may not be closed if it would have a discriminatory effect inconsistent with applicable civil rights law.

 In the event there are enough lottery entries to fill anticipated openings for the twelve (12) months, the accepting of lottery entries and/or the waiting list may be closed.
+The waiting list may be kept open for applicants that qualify for a particular preference or funding criteria while closing it for all other applicants.
 The HACB will give at least five (5) business days' notice prior to closing the lottery application process.
-In order to better ensure that the applicant pool remains readily accessible to eligible families, not all applicants will be placed on the waiting list.
-Depending on projected voucher turnover for the calendar year, only a set number of applications will be selected for placement on the wait list.
+Not all applicants will be placed on the waiting list.
+Depending on projected voucher turnover for the calendar year, only a set number of applications will be selected for placement on the waiting list.
 Applicants may go online using confirmation number see if they have been placed on the list.
 Those without computer access can call HACB.
 Set number of applications will be selected and ordered using a computer-generated random lottery system.